Continual Learning and Private Unlearning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose a novel continual learning and private unlearning (CLPU) problem and provide its formal formulation.
 In addition, we introduce a straightforward but exact unlearning method to solve CLPU, as well as novel metrics and adapted benchmark problems to evaluate any CLPU methods.
-An interesting future direction is to extend the current method to approximate the $\delta$-unlearning setting while reducing the space complexity by saving fewer models.
+There are many interesting future directions for the CLPU problem.
+First, as shown in Fig.~\ref{fig:pareto}, CLPU-DER++ is an initial solutionn that achieves exact privacy and good knowledge transfer ability.
+It will be interesting to extend it to the $\delta$-unlearning setting while reducing the space complexity by saving fewer models.
+Second, it is important to understand theoretically what an optimal CLPU method can achieve.
+Note that in principle it might be impossible to reach the optima of the three objectives in Fig.~\ref{fig:pareto} simultaneously.
+Lastly, it is also interesting to study how the performance of any CLPU method can be affected by the relationship of different tasks.
+Intuitively, similar tasks should encourage better continual learning performance but make privately unlearning more difficult.